k88albr/AndroidTipCalculator/README.md

 | MainActivity | MainActivity.kt     | Tip Calculator/task/src/main/java/org/hyperskill/calculator/tip/

 ## Building and Running
-This uses Android Studio, in addition you will need Jave 8.
-You can use OpenJDK or one of the Amazon Correto packages
+This uses Android Studio, in addition you will need Java 8.
+You can use Java 8, or OpenJDK or one of the Amazon Correto [packages](https://aws.amazon.com/corretto/)
 * Open Android Studio
 * Open the folder where this project is cloned
 * Click Sync Project with Gradle Files